 12. Do they support conservation efforts?

-Part of the reason safaris in game reserves and parks are so amazing is because you are able to enjoy these majestic creatures in their natural habitat.
+Part of the reason safaris in game reserves and parks are so amazing is because you can enjoy these majestic creatures in their natural habitat.
 If supporting ethical encounters and long-term conservation efforts is important to you, research the facility’s stance.

 Read the “about,” “conservancy,” or “responsible tourism” section on their website.
 If they participate in these kinds of initiatives, they should list them and connections to major conservancy groups or environmental programs.